 Implementation

-The publication date of this template was May 1, 2021.
+This template is required for all dossiers submitted after May 1, 2024.

-We advise all new faculty to start using this template to record their academic, teaching, service, outreach, DEI and leadership activities as soon as they arrive at SMPH.
+All new faculty are advised to start using this template to record their academic, teaching, service, outreach, DEI and leadership activities as soon as they arrive at SMPH.

 Anyone can elect to use the new format starting immediately.

-Note: you may add headings if you cannot find an existing category for your activity.
+NOTE: You may add headings if you cannot find an existing category for your activity.

 Track specific instructions (PLEASE REVIEW THE SECTION FOR YOUR TRACK):